Nauder/walk-assist-front-end/README.md

 ## Usage

-The user needs to log in to access the system, which has the following functions:
+The user needs to log in to access the system by inputting its registry, password, and server port and address.
+The system has the following functions:

-- User CRUD (Admin only)
+- User CRUD (Admin only).
+- Point CRUD (Admin only).
+- Segment CRUD (Admin only).
+- Route request and display.
+- Personal profile modifications.

 ## License